-According to vet Adrienne Farricelli, watchdogs are those that will raise alarm, but won’t defend the property.
+According to vet Adrienne Farricelli, watchdogs are those that will raise alarm, but won’t defend the property .
 This is where barking dogs fall!
-With many breeds, a dog will bark whenever they see something unusual, but won’t necessarily go above letting you know.
+With many breeds, a dog will bark whenever they see or hear something unusual, but won’t necessarily go above letting you know.

 Simply put, watchdogs will bark loudly if they feel something isn’t right.
 Because of it, watchdogs come in all sizes.
 Small pups like Chihuahuas and Terriers make great watchdogs once properly socialised.
 Some breeds are awful watchdogs, like Golden Retrievers.
 These pups will happily greet burglars and friends alike!